 Raise funding to purchase land.

-THE BUDDYWATCH TEAM
+MEET THE BOARD OF BUDDYWATCH

 Freddie Jones is a 44-year-old retire CPT Veteran who has served 22 years in both the Marines as an enlist Marine and the Army as an Officer.
 I retired in 2015 after serving at Fort Bliss.
 I have served as the President of BuddyWatch Inc since 2018.
 I have a Master in Criminal Justice and recently finished my Masters in Mental Health Counseling from Walden University.
 I believe our Veterans deserve more and as the President, I will ensure that every Veteran I come in contact with will know they have someone who cares.
 They have protected America so now it’s our turn to protect them.